notDroid/unity-rl/README.md

-# Unity RL Solutions
+# Unity ML-Agents with TorchRL
-This repo contains examples of solving reinforcement learning scenarios from unity with torchRL.
+This repo contains examples of solving reinforcement learning scenarios from unity [mlagents](https://github.com/Unity-Technologies/ml-agents) with TorchRL.

-It contains environments from the unity [mlagents](https://github.com/Unity-Technologies/ml-agents) repo.
+**Projects:**

 The projects in this repo are under experiments/ and organized as: [environment]/[experiment]/.
-For example "experiments/3DBall/ppo".
+- For example "experiments/3DBall/ppo".

 ## **Usage**